supersven/ghc-riscv-ngc-talk/presentation.md

 - RISC-V approach:

   1. Make effective register width configurable -> grouping
-  1. Tell when a calculation doesn't fit -> strip mining
+  1. Tell when a configuration doesn't fit -> strip mining

 - Benefits:
   - Application can dynamically react on the vector register width (VLEN)
   - HPC software can run on embedded CPUs and vice versa without recompilation

-# Vector configuration
+# Vector configuration - Grouping

 - Task: Increment each element of a _8bit x 8_ vector by one (128bit register width)